Mycroft is modular. Some components can be easily 'swapped out' for others:

 Hey Mike.
 Wake Words in other languages, like Spanish, French or German, won't work as well.

 Precise: Unlike PocketSphinx, which is based on Speech to Text technology, Precise is a neural network that is trained on audio data.
 It doesn't matter what words you want to use for your Wake Word.
 Instead, you train it on sounds.
 The downside is that Precise needs to be trained on your chosen Wake Word.
-Precise has been the default Wake Word Listener for each Mycroft Device since mid-March 2018.
-Prior to this date, PocketSphinx was the default.
+Precise is the default Wake Word Listener for the "Hey Mycroft" wake word, PocketSphinx provides a fallback to this if Precise is unavailable.

 Speech to Text (STT) software is used to take spoken words, and turn them into text phrases that can then be acted on.